 Or what about Fabien Baron?
 As Forbes recently wrote, "For the past 30 years, [Baron] been the creative helm behind some of the most famous campaigns for top brands like Calvin Klein, Burberry, Giorgio Armani and Balenciaga, Christian Dior and Coach.
 Over that period he has also revamped five magazines, including Italian Vogue, Harper’s Bazaar and Interview — where he is currently editorial director."

-In addition to tapping the same creatives for no small number of gigs, the industry perpetuates its views by way of multi-hyphenate creatives.
+In addition to tapping the same creatives for no small number of gigs, the industry further ensures the stability of its views by way of multi-hyphenate creatives.
 Consider a relatively recent Dolce & Gabbana online campaign, entitled, #DGLovesStBarth.
 The campaign was styled by Anna Dello Russo, a well-known street style star and the Editor-at-Large and creative consultant for Vogue Nippon.
 Given Dello Russo’s role at Vogue, her work in styling for a brand that is a Vogue advertiser and the subject of frequent seasonal reviews from the magazine is ethically questionable (just as it is questionable for publications to accept free trips from brands without disclosure).
 In the U.S., it might be questionable from a legal standpoint, as well, as truth in advertising laws require disclosure of material connections such as these.

-Moreover, one could argue that it suggests impropriety on the part of Vogue for failing to separate church and state, as such involvement could lead to preferable treatment — conscious or otherwise — for the brand from the publication as a result of Dello Russo’s work with them.
+Moreover, one could argue that it suggests impropriety on the part of Vogue for failing to separate church and state, as such involvement could lead to preferable treatment — conscious or otherwise — for the brand as a result of Dello Russo’s work with them.

-Still yet, take into account the many design competitions – such as the LVMH Prize, the Woolmark Prize, the H&M Design Award, the Ecco Domani Fashion Foundation, ANDAM, British Fashion Council/Vogue Designer Fashion Fund, the Council of Fashion Designers of America/Vogue Fashion Fund – that routinely help identify and herald in the new “it” talent in the fashion industry.
+Still yet, take into account the industry's many design competitions.
+The LVMH Prize, the Woolmark Prize, the H&M Design Award, the Ecco Domani Fashion Foundation, ANDAM, British Fashion Council/Vogue Designer Fashion Fund, and the Council of Fashion Designers of America/Vogue Fashion Fund, among others, routinely serve to identify and herald in the promising new talent in the fashion industry.

 The limiting of prospective young talent is the small-change result here.
-The more damning element is that more often than not, the same handful of editors, designers, journalists, and influencers participate in these competitions as judges.
+The more damning element is that more often than not, the same handful of editors, creative directors, journalists, investors, and consultants participate in these competitions as judges.
 In some cases, these individuals/brands/publications have a hand in underwriting/sponsoring these events, as well.
-The fact that so many of the same individuals are tasked with helping select these competition winners — no shortage of which have deep connections to organizations that hold a stake in the outcome of such competitions — is noteworthy and problematic.
+The fact that so many of the same individuals/brands/publications are tasked with helping select these competition winners — no shortage of which maintain or have direct connections to organizations/companies that hold a stake in the outcome of such competitions — is noteworthy and problematic.

 In short: a handful of potentially biased industry insiders dictate the selection of emerging talent within the industry (from which many of them stand to directly or in-directly profit), thereby furthering the complexity of fashion’s intertwined web.